Hand-printed cyanotype sashiko panel by Sylvia Pippen. Includes sashiko instructions. Thread and other supplies sold separately.

 What is a cyanotype?

 A cyanotype is a photographic print in white on a blue background made usually on paper or cloth which is light-sensitized with potassium ferricyanide and ferric salt.
-A permanent print can be made by layering objects over the sensitized material and exposing it to a UV light source.
+A permanent print can be made by layering opaque objects (leaves, lace, paper, drawings made on transparencies) over the sensitized material and exposing it to the sun or a UV light source.

 Each panel is hand-printed for you by Sylvia Pippen; no other work required besides stitching the sashiko, which is also printed onto the fabric.
 Save the transfer step—just stitch over the dashed lines!